 Home .
 GPS .
 Contact .
 Family .
 AVL/Chase .
 Links .
 History .
 AsOnTV .
 Holidays .
 Grumpy .
 Bigger Picture .
 Snoopy

-Software is no longer on my critical path for MicroMite Autopilots: it is getting several of the required MicroMite board systems assembled by someone.
+Software was not on my critical path for MicroMite Autopilots: it was getting several of the required MicroMite board systems assembled by someone.
 "Build or Buy ?" - Definitely BUY ! :-)

 There are sufficient details below to provide a specification. e.g. Futaba compatible pins from board, for connecting devices like rudder servo, GPS, TTS, USB PC Monitor for software load, Compass.
 Ideally the boards might include similar connectors for a second servo. e.g. Direct Wind Vane position, or Wind Vane Clutch, as described in Aleksey's Sailing Saucer page.

 Team-Joker member Peter took an interest applying the MicroMite to robot boat autopilots: you may like his candid video on the right.
 But click on Roy's Micromite Autopilot made in July and see the small size by counting the 0.1" hole spacing !